 The description should describe the relevant features of the invention in sufficient detail and in a manner clear enough for it to be put into practice by a person knowledgeable in the particular field to which the invention relates.

-In order for an invention to be patentable, there must be some functional (i.e. technical) aspect which is novel and inventive and which is not specifically excluded from patentability in the Patents Act.
+In order for an invention to be patentable, there must be some functional (i.e. technical) aspect which is new, or “novel” and inventive and which is not specifically excluded from patentability in the Patents Act.

 In the UK, a novel invention is simply one that has not been publicly disclosed anywhere in the world before the filing date of the patent application seeking to protect the invention.
 Such public disclosure can take the form of a book, magazine, website, journal article, an earlier patent application, prior use or the like.

-The novel aspect of a device or process is then assessed as to whether it can be considered non-obvious (i.e. inventive) in light of what is already known.
-This means that if an invention is novel, it still may not be considered patentable because of a lack of inventiveness, for example it is considered obvious to modify a known process to arrive at the novel invention.
+The novel aspect of an invention is then assessed as to whether it can be considered non-obvious (i.e. inventive) in light of what is already known.
+This means that if an invention is novel, it still may not be considered patentable because of a lack of inventiveness, for example it is might be considered obvious to modify a known process to arrive at the novel invention.

-The typical strategy is to file an application comprising a description, appropriate drawings and a set of claims.
-The application will then lie dormant until such time as a search request is filed.
+The typical process is to file a patent application at the UK IPO comprising a description, appropriate drawings and a set of claims which define the invention.
+The application will then lie dormant until such time as a search request is filed and fee paid.
 This can be done at any point within twelve months from the initial filing date but must be done by the first anniversary of the UK filing date in order to proceed.
-A search report will issue approximately 4 to 6 months after filing the search request and will list the prior art that the UKIPO examiner considers to be relevant to the patentability of your patent application.
+A search report will issue approximately 4 to 6 months after filing the search request and will list publications that predate the filing of the application (“prior art”) that the UK IPO examiner considers to be relevant to the patentability of the invention.

-The application will publish approximately 18 months from the filing date and six months after publication is the deadline for filing a request for substantive examination.
+The application will publish approximately 18 months from the filing date and six months after publication is the deadline for filing a request for the UK IPO to carry out a substantive examination of the application to determine the patentability of the invention.

-A substantive examination report will issue around 6 to 8 months after the request has been filed and this will outline, in detail, any objections the Examiner has to the patentability of an invention and invite the applicant to address these objections within a timeframe of, typically, 4 months.
+A substantive examination report will be issue after the request has been filed (usually at least six months after, and often longer) and this will outline, in detail, any objections the Examiner has to the patentability of the invention and invite the applicant to address these objections within a timeframe of, typically, 4 months.

 Examination and amendment proceeds for as long as is required to put the application in order for grant, up until the compliance deadline of 4 ½ years from filing or 12 months from issuance of the first substantive examination report (whichever is later).